-Activities in non-tidal and tidal waters that are: a. >200 feet to ≤500 feet in length including both stream banks; or >200 feet to ≤500 feet in total length on each side of the stream bank and including both stream banks when necessary to protect transportation infrastructure; or b. >1 cubic yard of fill per linear foot average along the bank waterward of the plane of OHW or HTL.
+- 1. Activities in tidal and non-tidal waters that are: - a. <200 feet in length. - b. <400 feet in length when necessary to protect transportation infrastructure. - c. ≤1 cubic yard of fill per linear foot average along the bank waterward of the plane of OHW or HTL. - d.
+Not located in non-tidal wetlands, saltmarsh, vegetated shallows.